steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 Within AWS
 1. EC2/kerberos deployment outside us-central and within a VPC whose network rules can be configured to not allow access to us-central/us-east.
    The build can done without that rule (needed for the artifact download), but a test run must be one locked down.
 This is to validate local region resolution.
 3. On a remote host, with any config for the AWS CLI (temporarily) renamed from `~/.aws/config`. to something else.
-  This is needed to make sure the SDK isn't reading region/endpoint info from that file, as it can do.
+   This is needed to make sure the SDK isn't reading region/endpoint info from that file, as it can do -and which can therefore accidentally hide regressions.
+   Note: renaming your config file before running CLI testing should be enough for this,.

 ### Configuration and extra services